biati-digital/nova-text-tools/README.md

 &nbsp;

 ### Have an idea for another tool?
-If you have one in mind do not hestiate to share it with us, if it can help a lot of people we'll surely implement it.
+If you have one in mind do not hesitate to share it with us, if it can help a lot of people we'll surely implement it.

 ###
-Expand selection is a heavily modified version of the vscode extension [expand region](https://marketplace.visualstudio.com/items?itemName=letrieu.expand-region) and sublime [expand region](https://github.com/aronwoost/sublime-expand-region)
+Expand selection is a heavily modified version of the VS Code extension [expand region](https://marketplace.visualstudio.com/items?itemName=letrieu.expand-region) and Sublime Text [expand region](https://github.com/aronwoost/sublime-expand-region).